Syphilis Clinical Presentation

 • Parenchymatous neurosyphilis

-Syphilitic meningitis usually develops within 6 months to several years of initial infection, and patients present with typical symptoms of meningitis, including headache, nausea and vomiting, and photophobia, but are typically afebrile.
+Syphilitic meningitis, cranial neuritis, and meningovascular disease usually develop within 6 months to several years of initial infection.
+Patients with syphilitic meningitis present with typical symptoms of meningitis, including headache, nausea and vomiting, and photophobia, but are typically afebrile.
 Patients may exhibit cranial nerve abnormalities.

-Meningovascular syphilis manifests 5-10 years after infection and is the result of endarteritis, which affects small blood vessels of the meninges, brain, and spinal cord.
+Meningovascular syphilis typically manifests 5-10 years after infection and is the result of endarteritis, inflammation of small blood vessels of the meninges, brain, and spinal cord.
 Patients may present with CNS vascular insufficiency or outright stroke.
 The most common presentation of meningovascular syphilis (diffuse inflammation of the pia and arachnoid along with widespread arterial involvement) is an indolent stroke syndrome involving the middle cerebral artery.

 Cranial nerve palsies and pupillary abnormalities occur with basilar meningitis.